ChemaMD/DimorphilusGenome/README.md

 # DimorphilusGenome
-Public repository for code and additional datasets for Dimorphilus gyrociliatus genome study
+Public repository for additional datasets for Dimorphilus gyrociliatus genome study

 This repository contains: